PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

     :raises TypeError: too many (any) parameters
     :raises MemoryError: internal memory error

-This method returns the list of the values returned by the query with each tuple returned as a dictionary with the field names used as the dictionary index.
+This method returns query results as a list of dictionaries which have the field names as keys.

 Note that since PyGreSQL 5.0 this will return the values of array type columns as Python lists.